harishkotra/gaia/README.md

    - Gaia is open source, so developers can modify and extend it to suit their requirements.

 5. **Community Support:**
-   - Join a growing community of developers building AI-powered applications with GaiaNet.
+   - Join a growing community of developers building AI-powered applications with Gaia.

 ---